godspeedsystems/gs-documentation/docs/microservices-framework/databases/MariaDB.md

+---
+title: MariaDB
+description: Learn how to use MariaDB with Prisma plugin.
+keywords: [MariaDB, Prisma, database, connection URL, schema]
+---
 MariaDB is a fork of MySQL, created to maintain MySQL’s features while ensuring open-source development.
 It can be connected using the same way as MySql with Prisma plugin.

 ### Pre-requisites